 Safety Disclaimer: Semigloss Design is not responsible to any accidents that occur due to this tutorial.
 We are not trained electricians.
 Always err on the side of safety and if you’re uncomfortable with this tutorial, pay a licensed electrician to change your outlet.

-That being said, I do feel that this is a project that most homeowners can tackle.
+That being said, I do feel that installing a USB outlet is a project that most homeowners can tackle.
 It’s pretty simple.
 Cut the power, check it and double check it before you touch anything.

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.
 Thank you for supporting Semigloss Design.
 Your support helps me continue making awesome stuff to share.